chef/automate/components/docs-chef-io/content/automate/managed_services.md

   -----END CERTIFICATE-----
 ```

-You can provide the same user credentials with AmazonS3FullAccess permission created during prerequisites steps of opensearch setup.
+You can provide the same user credentials with AmazonS3FullAccess permission created during the prerequisites steps of opensearch setup.

 ### Deploy Chef Automate